eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 Campbell Scientific [PakBus]
 ````````````````````````````
 Model
-	Select the model of the data logger (use CR1000 if your model is not shown)
+	Select the model of the data logger (use CR1000 if your model is not shown).

 PakBus address
-	Default value is 1
+	Default value is 1.

 Security code
-	Leave blank if the device has no security code
+	Leave blank if the device has no security code.

 .. image:: datasource_datalogger_general.png